Wiltoga/Wildgoat-API/api/info-ical-json.md

  - `url=` : **Required**, encoded url.
 Indicates which Ical to target.
  - `weeks=` : Default 2.
 Number of weeks to get.
  - `offset=` : Default 0.
 The offset of the week. ex : 1 for next week, -1 for previous week.
+ - `timezone=` : Default `Europe/Berlin`, encoded timezone.
+Timezone used for the parser.